 Acupuncture and herbal medicine are used in conjunction to treat these syndromes…. thus treating menorrhagia.

 Patients tend to respond quickly to treatments.
 If one begins right after a period, they should see an obvious improvement in the next cycle.
-We recommend maintenance work so the body does not revert back to it’s old habits.
+Most patients find periodic check-ups with us prevents the body reverting back to it’s old habits.

 If you like to explore more please contact us on 1300 432 639 for help.
 One of our friendly staff will guide you further down the road to good health.